 33) Different people eat different amounts of food when they go to buffet restaurants, even though they all pay the same price.
 Explain how this relates to the marginal principle.
 Answer: The marginal monetary cost of eating more is zero, so people will eat until they would not enjoy eating other bite.
-There is an implicit cost of eating more once you are full (extra weight gain and physical discomfort).
+There is an implicit cost of eating more once you are full (such as extra weight gain and physical discomfort).
 Therefore, people will eat until marginal benefit equals marginal cost, and this will occur at different amounts of food for different people.
-Diff: 2

-Topic: The Marginal Principle Skill: Conceptual AACSB: Reflective Thinking Learning Outcome: Micro-20 34) Use the marginal principle to explain why government mandated safety features in automobiles during the 1960s and 1970s resulted in an increase in collisions between automobiles and bicycles.
+34) Use the marginal principle to explain why government mandated safety features in automobiles during the 1960s and 1970s resulted in an increase in collisions between automobiles and bicycles.

 Answer: The mandated safety features decreased the marginal cost of speed: People who wear seat belts suffer less severe injuries in a collision, so every additional unit of speed is less costly to the driver.
 Drivers felt more secure because they were better insulated from harm in the event of a collision, and so they drove faster.
-As a result, the number of collisions between cars and bicycles increased, meaning that safer environment for drivers led to a more hazardous environment for bicyclists.
+As a result, the number of collisions between cars and bicycles increased, meaning that a safer environment for drivers led to a more hazardous environment for bicyclists.